 Strategies for increasing milk supply at your breast

 Nurse more - offering to nurse more often will keep prolactin levels higher because each time your baby removes milk, it tells the body to make more milk.
 You will still need to continue supplementing until your supply increases and you can safely start to reduce the amount of formula being given and replace it with nursing sessions.
 Using a tool like a supplemental nursing system ensures your baby will get the amount of food they need, but every feeding is at the breast, which means more stimulation for increasing milk production.

-Skin-to-skin - being skin-to-skin with your baby does a lot to boost your supply.
-Oxytocin is known as the love hormone, the bonding hormone and is the one responsible for milk release.
-Oxytocin is released during skin-to-skin contact, warmth and as soon as your baby begins to suck while breastfeeding.
+Skin-to-skin - being skin-to-skin with your baby positively contributes to boosting your supply.
+Oxytocin is known as the love and bonding hormone and is responsible for milk release.
+Oxytocin is released during skin-to-skin contact, warmth, and as soon as your baby begins to suck while breastfeeding.
 In fact, even just thinking about your baby or smelling your baby's scent on their blanket can release oxytocin and trigger the milk ejection reflex.
 (2) When oxytocin is released, it causes the myoepithelial cells in the breast to contract and squeeze milk from the alveoli into the ducts and toward the nipple.
 (3)